openstack/bifrost/README.rst

 ---------------

 The enroll.yaml playbook requires a variable (baremetal_csv_file) be set or passed into the playbook execution.
-This is the path to the CSV file to be consumed and loaded into ironic.
+This is the full path to the CSV file to be consumed and loaded into ironic.

 Example::